tgaillard1/anthos-demo-config/README.md

 kubectx $CENTRAL

-*Replace variables and stream results to kubectl apply cat $BASE_DIR/config-management/config_sync.yaml | \
+*Variables should be already set and stream results to kubectl apply -- Verify if you are not sure* cat $BASE_DIR/config-management/config_sync.yaml | \
   sed 's@<REPO_URL>@'"$REPO_URL"'@g' | \
   sed 's@<CLUSTER_NAME>@'"$CENTRAL"'@g' | \